 Of course, I love that creating with the Cricut intersects technology with so many cool, crafty projects.
 I can send my projects to the machine via Bluetooth for a wireless connection.
-I can also create on the go using the Cricut Design Space app on my Samsung Galaxy Note 8 from Verizon!
+I can also create on the go using the Cricut Design Space app on my iPhone!

 How I use the Cricut Design Space App

 I recently created a DIY Spider-Man costume for girls that included a vinyl sticker to match the one on the Tom Holland-as-Spider-Man homemade suit seen in Spider-Man Homecoming.

 I used the Cricut Design Space app on my phone to create the image from start to finish and even send it right to my Cricut.
 I love that this was a project I could do while I was on the go, and I didn’t even have to be on my computer to make it!

 While I didn’t use the Samsung Galaxy Note phone to create this particular vinyl sticker design, I actually used a less advanced Samsung phone.
 Now I’m creating new Cricut projects with the Note 8 and I’m loving how quickly it responds!

 What I did on the Cricut Design Space App